reinarin/coopcareers/dataproject/NBA_Tempo_and_Injuries.md

 From the visualization, we see two big dips in 1998 and 2011.
-The reason for the dips in 1998 and 2011 is because the games were cut short due to boycotts and negotiations for contracts.
+The reason for the dips in 1998 and 2011 is because the games were cut short due to player negotiations for contracts.
 We also observe lower possessions for 2019 and 2020.
 That may be due to COVID-19, since they played less games.
 Without the big drops in 1998 and 2011, and in 2019 and 2020, we can see a small increase in possessions.

 ![](NBA_Tempo_and_Injuries_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->